soveran/syro/README.md

 `halt`: Terminates the request.
 It receives an array with the response as per Rack's specification.

+`consume`: Match and consume a path segment.

+`capture`: Match and capture a path segment.
+The value is stored in the inbox.

+`root?`: Returns true if the path yet to be consumed is empty.

 `match`: Receives a String, a Symbol or a boolean, and returns true if it matches the request.

+`default`: Receives a block that will be executed inconditionally.

 `on`: Receives a value to be matched, and a block that will be executed only if the request is matched.

-`root?`: Returns true if the path yet to be consumed is empty.

 `root`: Receives a block and calls it only if `root?` is true.